 Click Here for tab for Apache by The Shadows

-Although we don’t remember The Shadows that much these days, back in the 50s-60’s (pre-Beatles era) they were an absolute force on the English popular music scene.
-This is quite impressive as they were an instrumental group, these days we will seldom see that level of success from an instrumental band.
+Although we don’t remember The Shadows much these days, back in the ’50s-’60s (pre-Beatles era) they were an absolute force on the English popular music scene.
+This is especially impressive for an instrumental group.
+These days, we seldom see that level of success from an instrumental band.

-This song has a very old-school kind of slapback delay used during the solo, as there is also some sparing use of tremolo picking ensuring the ‘time’ setting on the slapback delay works with the song’s bpm of 130.
-If your delay pedal/unit doesn’t have a BPM control, and instead just sets its time in MS you can use a delay timing of 115milleseconds which equates to16th notes at 130 bpm.
+This song has an old-school kind of slapback delay used during the solo.
+As there is also some sparing use of tremolo picking, ensuring the ‘time’ setting on the slapback delay works with the song’s bpm of 130.
+If your delay pedal/unit doesn’t have BPM control and instead just sets its time in MS, you can use a delay timing of 115 milliseconds, which equates to 16th notes at 130 bpm.